MLH/Pieces-GHW-AI-ML-Week-Challenges/readme.md

 * If you need additional resources, you can find them at the bottom of this page!

-# Registration Challenges

-## Registration Challenge
+# Registration Challenge

-### Follow Pieces on Socials & Join the Pieces Discord Community
+## Follow Pieces on Socials & Join the Pieces Discord Community

 Connect with the Pieces community by following us on social media @getpieces and joining our Discord server.